Temporal Entanglement Transitions in the Periodically Driven Ising Chain

 Fig.~\ref{fig:scaling} demonstrates the scaling properties of the first critical time $t_c^{(1)}=t^*$ and the minimum Schmidt gap density $S_{\text{min}}/L_A$ at criticality.
 The critical time exhibits power-law scaling $t^*/L_A \propto L_A^{-1/\nu}$ with critical exponent $\nu \simeq 1.00$ (Fig.~\ref{fig:scaling}a) that corresponds to the divergence of correlation length.
 Simultaneously, the critical entropy density follows $S_{\text{min}}/L_A \propto L_A^{-a}$ with $a \simeq 1$ (Fig.~\ref{fig:scaling}b).
 Surprisingly, the correlation length exponent $\nu = 1$ establishes this as a continuous quantum phase transition for all ranges of driving frequencies, belonging to the same universality class as the equilibrium 2D classical Ising/1D quantum TFIM.
-Details provided in the SM \cite{Supplemental} confirm that this exponent match is coincidental: to the best of our knowledge, temporal entanglement transitions appear to occur independently of the equilibrium phase diagram.
+Note that this exponent match $\nu = 1$ appears coincidental; TET seem to emerge independently of the equilibrium phase diagram, as confirmed in SM \cite{Supplemental}.

-The universality of these transitions is demonstrated through data collapse using the scaling ansatz (recall $\epsilon_0=S_{\text{min}}$):
+The universality of these transitions for the critical initial state is demonstrated through data collapse using the scaling ansatz (recall $\epsilon_0=S_{\text{min}}$):

 where $\mathcal{F}$ is a universal scaling function, and $\nu$ is the critical exponent corresponding to diverging correlation length.
+For our critical initial state, $t^*$ occurs within the simulated time window for all driving frequencies studied, enabling a uniform finite-size scaling analysis from the adiabatic to the high-frequency regime.
 Fig.~\ref{fig:scaling}c shows excellent collapse of data from all subsystem sizes onto a universal curve, validating the scaling hypothesis.
 The agreement is further verified in Fig.~\ref{fig:scaling}d, which shows the raw data near the critical point.

 Significantly, the same exponent describes all subsequent kinks at $t_c^{(k\geq 1)}$ for higher driving frequencies ($\omega \gtrsim 5.0$ for our parameter choices), where the EH inherits Floquet-like periodicity.
 This universality across multiple transitions suggests a common underlying fixed point.
-The exponent $\nu \simeq 1.00$ defines a new universality class for non-equilibrium entanglement dynamics in driven systems, which appears to be completely decoupled from the underlying equilibrium criticality (more on this below).
+For the critical initial state, the exponent $\nu \simeq 1.0$ defines a new universality class for non-equilibrium entanglement dynamics in driven systems, which appears to be completely decoupled from the underlying equilibrium criticality (more on this below).